top of page

 This is a crucial message in the book.
 Doctors and researchers focus on treating symptoms in order to save lives where immediate medical care is needed, and this is important and necessary.
 However, by explaining why our bodies are the way they are, evolution provides a framework for how to avoid getting sick.

-We are of course still evolving now, albeit through a cultural rather than a biological evolution.
+We are of course still evolving now, albeit through a cultural rather than a biological evolution (although that's yet to be measured).

 "Some of these novel behaviours, especially the foods we eat and the activities we do (or don’t do), make us sick. [...]
 Lower mortality is being replaced by higher morbidity (or ill health)."